International Wine & Spirits Challenge 2017 – BRONZE

 Alcohol: 13.11% Residual Sugar: 2.7 g/l Total Acidity: 5.5 g/l pH: 3.35 Ageing potential: 5-7 years Harvested: By hand 13th, 17th & 18th February 2014 Bottled: February 2015 Production: 24,000 bottles (750ml)

 This was the wettest and toughest vintage Seven Springs’ / Hermanus had and it was one on the wettest around the world.
 Floods and heavy rains throughout the winter, leading to lots of underground water for the vines.
 Summer canopies were lush and beautiful because of all the excess water, but this summer was hot and humid and not windy at all, which is customary in the Western Cape.
-This lead to very high disease pressures in the vineyards which lead to an increased spraying regime to fight off rot and moulds in the leaves and fruit.
-It was a year of high yields and not the best of quality for most parts.
+This lead to very high disease pressures in the vineyards but gave rise to high yields.
 This was the vintage where the viticulturists had to show their skill.
 The quality of wine was determined by the health of your vines and our viticulturist Peter Davison knew his stuff.
 The cooler regions and white wines were the least affected by the bad weather.

 The worlds best Pinot Noir is reputed to result from the selection of clones; a common practice in Burgundy.
 Clones 777 and 828 are currently favoured in addition to the reliable 114, 115 and 667.
 These clones are known for their strong colour, elegant rich aroma with hints of small fruits.
 They give the wine structure and potential for ageing.
 Seven Springs selected four clones: 777, 667, 115 and 459, planted in 2008, on the warmer north facing slope at 240 meters elevation on Bokkeveld Shale with decomposed granite and deep, rich yellow and red clay subsoil.